21 reminders for times when you feel like quitting your blog

 After a while though, I didn’t want to write anymore.
 I had a corporate job at the time, so I had what I thought was a reasonable excuse.

-I’ve been blogging on and off for seven years.
+I’ve been blogging for seven years.
 Now, I’m more on than off and missing a week is rare.
 There were definitely times I wanted to quit writing.
 Maybe you’re feeling this way too.

 Here are 21 reminders to hopefully keep you going when you feel like throwing in the blogging towel: